-I’ll be popping in on Friday to show full front porch, but today I’m tackling my wreath.
+I’ll be popping in on Friday to show you my full Spring front porch decor, but today I’m tackling my wreath.

-And I’m pretty tickled with the Moss Wreath I made.
+And I’m pretty tickled with the DIY Moss Wreath I made.
 The lovely green of moss really sings of spring and all the new growth that is coming.
 I decided to channel the whole ‘moss thing’ for my front porch this year and I love the simplicity of it.
-The moss is vibrant enough to stand on it’s own, but is also neutral enough that it should play well with other colors as the seasons change.
+The moss is vibrant enough to stand on its own but is also neutral enough that it should play well with other colors as the seasons change.

-- 3 Moss Rolls (I found mine at Michaels…and it’s on sale this week!)
+- 3 Moss Rolls (I found mine at Michaels…and it was on sale at the time)

 - Faux Fern (found at Michaels.
 It was in a little pot and I just pulled it out of the pot)